Awesome: Star Trek: The Original Series

 Spectre of the GunOther

-- Regular Spock had his moments.
-This especially applies to "Spectre of the Gun," where the gang is trapped in a surreal Death Trap nightmare of no escape.
+- Spock in "Spectre of the Gun," where the gang is trapped in a surreal Death Trap nightmare of no escape.
 When Spock reveals he figured a way out, the atmosphere instantly changes to hope as you hang to on every word Spock says as he explains the truth of the situation and the solution, which of course works perfectly in suddenly making the landing party the ones with the real edge in that nightmare.

 - Kirk and Uhura have the first interracial kiss; mainly because, in that same episode, Kirk acts like a horse so a midget can ride him.
 And later, the same midget is being telekinetically controlled by some aliens to attack Kirk with a knife.
 And Kirk responds in kind.